strvcom/atlas.js/tutorials/first-steps.md

 - `Service` / `Action` / `Hook`: These classes are used when developing custom components - you will need to extend them
 - `errors`: This object contains references to all the errors that @atlas.js can explicitly throw at you

-You start your app by importing the `Atlas` class:
+You start by importing the `Atlas` class:

 ```js
 import { Atlas } from '@atlas.js/atlas'